 - PickUpPlease.org sounds like an amazing organization.
 Schedule a pick up at your home and they even leave a tax deductible receipt on your doorstep!
 Currently, only serving 13 states.

-- Austin Creative Reuse is an amazing place to donate craft supplies.
-Here is an awesome list of art and craft supply recycle stores world wide!
+- If you live in Austin, Austin Creative Reuse is an amazing place to donate craft supplies.

 - Another great place to donate craft supplies are retirement homes.
 I also send a lot of craft supplies to my kids teachers!